-This article describes six counseling programs at institutions in England and Ireland: Cork Institute of Technology; the University of East Anglia; the University of Cambridge; the University of Limerick; The University of Manchester; and West Suffolk College.
+Academic preparation is essential to the continued fidelity and growth of the counseling profession and clinical practice.
+The accreditation of academic programs is essential to ensuring the apposite education and preparation of future counselors.
+Although the process is well documented for counselors-in-training in the United States, there is a dearth of literature describing the academic preparation of counselors in the United Kingdom and Ireland.
+This article describes interview findings from six counseling programs at institutions in England and Ireland: Cork Institute of Technology; the University of East Anglia; the University of Cambridge; the University of Limerick; The University of Manchester; and West Suffolk College.
 It also discusses common and differentiating themes with counselor training in the U.S.